Rankings

 This discipline encompasses data collection, sampling, analysis, and interpretation.
 The discipline also touches on experimental design, simulation of conditions, computational analysis, predictions (through the concept of probability), and many more.

 In addition to coursework, students often take part in industry internships and collaborative research opportunities.
 Doctoral programs in Statistics typically culminate in a comprehensive dissertation or research project.
-With a Doctor of Statistics degree, professionals are prepared to pursue top jobs in academia, government, industry, and commerce.

 Quick audio summary: